malave/reactnd-project-myreads-starter/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
+    ├── api
+    │   └── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+Instructions for the methods are below.
+    ├── components
+    │   ├── Book.js # renders each book UI
+    │   ├── Bookshelf.js # renders the list of book in a certain bookshelf
+    │   ├── BookshelfChanger.js # renders the option menu for each Book component
+    │   └── SearchInput.js # renders the search input for the Search container
+    ├── config
+    │   └── constants.js # A JavaScript API for the provided Udacity backend.
+Instructions for the methods are below.
+    ├── containers
+    │   ├── Home.js # Container with the list of bookshelves and their respective books │   └── Search.js # List the results from a search query
+    ├── icons # Helpful images for your app.
+Use at your discretion.
+    │   ├── add.svg
+    │   ├── arrow-back.svg
+    │   └── arrow-drop-down.svg
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
-    ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
-Instructions for the methods are below.
-    ├── icons # Helpful images for your app.
-Use at your discretion.
-    │   ├── add.svg
-    │   ├── arrow-back.svg
-    │   └── arrow-drop-down.svg
     ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```